Prof. Dr. Thorsten Hoppe

 Website: Hoppe Lab

-1. Research Background:
+1. Research Background

 Cellular differentiation, developmental processes, and environmental factors challenge the integrity of the proteome in every eukaryotic cell.
 The maintenance of protein homeostasis, or proteostasis, involves the degradation of misfolded and damaged proteins, and is essential for cellular function, organismal growth, and ultimately viability.
-Sustaining proteostasis is not only a long-term challenge for individual cells but also for entire organisms, since damaged proteins accumulate with stress and ageing.
+Sustaining proteostasis is not only a long-term challenge for individual cells butalso for entire organisms, since damaged proteins accumulate with stress and aging.
 It is commonly thought that age-related impairment of proteostasis affects general quality control networks, causing enhanced aggregation of misfolded proteins that can be toxic for cells and shortens organismal lifespan.
 Not all tissues are equally susceptible to the toxicity of protein aggregates, suggesting tissue-specific differences in proteostasis pathways.
 In humans, aberrant protein aggregation is often associated with neurodegeneration in age-dependent disorders such as Alzheimer’s and Parkinson’s diseases.

-2. Research questions addresses by the group:
+2. Research questions addressed by the group:

 Proteostasis is achieved via a conserved network of quality control pathways that support the generation of correctly folded proteins, prevent proteins from misfolding, and remove potentially harmful protein species.
 However, the proteostasis network has a limited capacity and its impairment causes protein aggregation that deteriorates both cellular and organismal viability.
 Recent studies identified cell-nonautonomous regulation of proteotoxic stress response, suggesting the existence of intricately balanced proteostasis networks important for integration and maintenance of the organismal proteome.
-Our research particularly aims to understand the dynamic regulation ofproteolytic pathways that integrate environmental and physiological changes.
+Our research particularly aims to understand thedynamic regulation of proteolytic pathways that integrate environmental and physiological changes.
 The detailed analysis of both cellular and tissue-related coordination of proteostasis will allow us to assemble a global picture of conserved protein degradation networks important to safeguard theorganismal proteome in health and disease.
 Our lab aims to unravel the interplay between proteolytic networks at the molecular, cellular, and organismal level and to define adaptation mechanisms that ensure its integrity in response to environmental stress conditions or inherited, disease- associated mutations.
 The central research program is focused on the following points:

-- Cell-autonomous regulation of protein quality control
+• Cell-autonomous regulation of protein quality control

-- Pathomechanisms underlying disease-related dysfunction
+• Pathomechanisms underlying disease-related dysfunction

 3. Possible project(s):